Providing educational choice in Memphis

 The mission of MOST is to give Memphis-area families the opportunity to send their children to the schools that best fit their needs, regardless of financial circumstances or ZIP code.
 To fulfill its mission, MOST offers partial need-based scholarships, beginning in PK3 through grade 2, to qualifying families who wish to send their children to private schools.

 Anti-public-schools: MOST supports great schools wherever they are and however they are funded.

 A handout: MOST helps lower-income families meet their financial responsibility at schools that charge tuition.
 There is a partnership among MOST, the schools, and the parents, who must contribute financially toward the cost of their children's education at a private school.

-- Only for the head of the class: There are no academic requirements to become a MOST Scholar, as we believe that every kid deserves a chance at a great education.
-MOST accepts new students entering pre-kindergarten, kindergarten and first grade, based on the family's financial need.
-Research proves time and time again that the first years of a child's educational experience set the tone for how a child learns in subsequent years.
+Only for “the head of the class”: There are no academic requirements to become a MOST Scholar, as we believe that every child deserves a chance to receive the education that best fits their needs.
+We accept new students entering PK3, PK4, and kindergarten through grade 2 based on the family's financial need.
+Research proves time and again that the first years of a child's educational experience set the tone for how a child learns in subsequent years.

-How MOST Scholarships Work
+How MOST scholarships work

 Families who qualify financially may apply for a scholarship for their preschooler, kindergartner, first-grader, or special-needs child.
 Note: Each February, MOST receives hundreds more pre-applications than it can fund, so the scholarships are awarded by lottery in the spring before school starts in August.
 The parents or guardians of MOST Scholars choose the schools they believe are the best fit for their children, and MOST pays the scholarship funds directly to the chosen schools.

 Scholarship amounts are determined based on a combination of the family’s income, household size, and the portion of tuition they are expected to pay.
 The current average scholarship is $2,769 per year.